dnovaes/jetpack-sample/README.md

 - ConstraintLayout
 - Cardview
 - Ktx
+- Zxing
 - **Espresso for instrumented testing**
 - **Mockito for unit testing**

 ## Functionality
-This is a single-page app that provides the ability to search Outdoorsy listings by keyword.
-Users will be able to type keywords in a text field.
+This is a single-activity app that provides the ability to search Outdoorsy listings by keyword.
+Users will be able to type keywords in a text field or search by voice.
 Typing in the text field will search for relevant results and display them for the user.
 Listings should display an image of the vehicle and the vehicle’s name.
+The app also generates qrcode of the last top 8 items searched and share it and obviously read a qrcode to populate with items.

 ## Endpoint documentation